tari-project/rfcs/src/RFC-0313_VNRegistration.md

 A validator node operator MAY re-register their `VN_Public_Key` before the `VNRegistrationValidityPeriod` epoch is reached, OPTIONALLY spending the previous `ValidatorNodeRegistration` [UTXO].
 If the previous `ValidatorNodeRegistration` [UTXO] has not expired and a new `ValidatorNodeRegistration` [UTXO] is submitted, the new `ValidatorNodeRegistration` [UTXO] supersedes the previous one.

-This allows a validator to re-register earlier than the lock-height as long as they are willing to commit

 > The validator node may implement auto re-registration to ensure that the validator node continues
 > to be included in the current VN set without constant manual intervention.